Let me preface this article by saying that I am a fan of Cap’n Crunch Berries: Oops All Berries…

 - Wait for a bowel movement: Tick, tock, tick, tock…

-- Observe the outcome (pls, no pics): Examine whether your poop transformed from the Crunch Berries.
+- Observe the outcome (pls, no pics): Examine whether your deuce color transformed from the Crunch Berries.

-- Report back here to the comments section: Mention whether your poop had dat glow gang.
+- Report back here to the comments section: Mention whether your deuce acquired dat glow.

 Final note: If (for whatever reason) you want your poop to glow like Flubber, then eat Crunch Berries Cereal – it’ll do the trick.